How To Make Online Conference Work

 Your online stream should be one-way communication with the ability for your audience to ask questions via a private or open chat box.
 This decreases the risk of technical issues and is the best way to replicate your physical event.

-Consider redirecting attendees to video conference rooms or online communities to continues the discussion in a more interactive formation.
+Consider redirecting attendees to video conference rooms or online communities to continue the discussion in a more interactive formation.
 Check out Higher Logic for more information.

 How can I set my speakers up for success?